mjolewis/ChatBot-Application/README.md

 # Usage
 This application comes with an executable WAR file that can be downloaded from the target directory.
 More specifically, ./target/ChatBot-1.0-SNAPSHOT.war.
+Follow the following instructions to use the application
-To run the application, download the WAR file and run the 'java -jar ChatBot-1.0-SNAPSHOT.war' command.
+1) Download the WAR file and CD into the downloaded directory
+2) Run the 'java -jar ChatBot-1.0-SNAPSHOT.war' command
+3) A file chooser will open.
+Select the XML files that will become the underlying knowledge base
+4) Launch a web browser and navigate to http://localhost:8080/? to interact with the ChatBot

 Since this code is for demonstration only, the application has been specialized to work with files from ftp://ftp.ncbi.nlm.nih.gov/pubmed/ but can easily be extended to work with XML files from any source.
 Keep in mind,